This Muhammara red pepper spread is the easiest to make. No special ingredients or spices are needed. Oil-free, so also a low-calorie version.

 You can make muhammara with seeds instead.
 I recommend hemp seeds.
 You can also try sunflower seeds.
 Some toasted pine nuts give a lovely piquant taste.
 A variety of seeds also works great.

 You can easily roast your bell peppers and walnuts in the air fryer.
 It takes a much shorter time than in the oven.
 If you use an air fryer, make only half a batch of the recipe.
-3 bell peppers fit in a large air fryer basket quite well, especially if you choose a long and flat variety of bell peppers.
+Three bell peppers fit in a large air fryer basket quite well, especially if you choose a long and flat variety of bell peppers.
 You don´t need to cut them.

 Roast the bell peppers at 200 C, 390F for 10-12 minutes.

-Roast the walnuts in 180 C, 360F for 2 minutes.
+Roast the walnuts at 180 C, 360F for 2 minutes.

 Muhammara Recipe